MDMA (Ecstasy) Withdrawal Symptoms, Effects, and Timeline

 MDMA and Molly increase the activity of dopamine, norepinephrine, and serotonin.2 These brain chemicals cause heightened energy and activity, euphoric feelings, raised heart rate and blood pressure, and changes in mood, appetite, sleep cycles, arousal, trust, and empathy.2

-The safest way to detox from MDMA is to find a detox program, an inpatient treatment facility, or outpatient treatment.
+The safest way to detox from MDMA is to find a detox program, an inpatient rehab facility, or outpatient rehab.
 Specialized medical and psychiatric staff in these programs monitor the safety and comfort of each person.
-Staff are trained to identify symptoms, and they can provide support, treatment, and medication to ease the withdrawal process.
+Staff members are trained to identify symptoms, and they can provide support, treatment, and medication to ease the withdrawal process.